viega/hatrack/docs/sets.md

 The fact that no item can be added to the linked list before the item below it has committed to an epoch, along with the fact that `commit_write()` always starts a new epoch, ensures that items on the list will be sorted from highest epoch, to lowest epoch.

-The additional complexity in this algorithm relative to the algorithm for our dictionary is due to our desire to support a linearized view across sets, along with a sort order that maps to that linearization.
+The additional complexity in this algorithm relative to the algorithm for our dictionary is largely due to our desire to support a linearized view across sets, along with a sort order that maps to that linearization.
 However, our analysis is not vastly different.

 Specifically:
 - There are no additional loops in the algorithm.